coady/graphique/README.md

 * `rank`: select rows with smallest or largest values

 ### Performance
-Graphique relies on native [PyArrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
-Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/) or custom optimizations.
+Graphique relies on `pyarrow`, `ibis`, and custom optimizations.

 By default, datasets are read on-demand, with only the necessary rows and columns scanned.
-Although graphique is a running service, [parquet is performant](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) at reading a subset of data.
+Although graphique is a running service, parquet is performant at reading a subset of data.
 Optionally specify `FILTERS` in the json `filter` format to read a subset of rows at startup, trading-off memory for latency.
 An empty filter (`{}`) will read the whole table.

 Specifying `COLUMNS` will limit memory usage when reading at startup (`FILTERS`).
 There is little speed difference as unused columns are inherently ignored.
 Optional aliasing can also be used for camel casing.